-- research and development; - sales and marketing; - expansion of our operations and infrastructure; and - incurring costs associated with general administration, including legal, accounting and other expenses related to being a public company upon completion of this offering.
+- research and development; - sales and marketing; - · expansion of our operations and infrastructure; and - incurring costs associated with general administration, including legal, accounting and other expenses related to being a public company.

 As a result of these increased expenses, we will have to generate and sustain increased revenue to be profitable in future periods.
 Further, in future periods, we may not be able to generate sufficient revenue growth to offset higher costs and sustain profitability.
 If we fail to sustain or increase profitability, our business and operating results could be adversely affected.